Metaswitch/chronos/doc/gr.md

 # Geographic Redundancy in Chronos

 Geographic redundancy (GR) is supported in Chronos, but is disabled by default.
-To enable GR, the chronos configuration can be edited (by setting `replicate_timers_across_sites` to 1).
+To enable GR, the chronos configuration can be edited (by setting `replicate_timers_across_sites` to true).
 Details on how to change this configuration are [here](https://github.com/Metaswitch/chronos/blob/dev/doc/configuration.md).

 GR is supported in Chronos by using essentially the same methods as we ensure in-site redundancy.
 These are described [here](https://github.com/Metaswitch/chronos/blob/dev/doc/technical.md).